 Her main focus remains in creating clothes that are comfortable and sexy at the same time, trendy and young but can also be worn by the slightly older generation.

-Her education has played a huge role in her understanding of the craft of fashion, the impact of material used in the dress and influence on the commercial front.
-She definitely deserves a title of “most influential female fashion designers from Japan”.
+Her education has played a huge role in her understanding of the craft of fashion, the impact of material used in the dress, and its influence on the commercial front.
+She definitely deserves the title of “most influential female fashion designer from Japan”.

 Chisato Tsumori (1954 – )

 While she still made her own way into the fashion world, she might have gotten a small boat and reputation by being known as an apprentice for Issey Miyake renowned for her use of cutting edge technology in his clothing designs.

 She worked as the lead designer on the sports line by Issey which she took the initiative of naming I.S.
 Chisato Tsumori Design and she is definitely one of the most influential female fashion designers from Japan.